CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/StorageNetAppSensor.md

 HasArrayController returns a boolean if a field has been set.

+### SetArrayControllerNil

+`func (o *StorageNetAppSensor) SetArrayControllerNil(b bool)`

+ SetArrayControllerNil sets the value for ArrayController to be an explicit nil

+### UnsetArrayController
+`func (o *StorageNetAppSensor) UnsetArrayController()`

+UnsetArrayController ensures that no value is present for ArrayController, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)